-Transaction volumes of closing branch How busy is the closing branch, and how to deal with its closure.
-Relevant retailers Number of relevant retailers within 1 mile ( Local cash services Are there other services, apart from Des (inc. deposit/withdrawals for notes and o Are any temporary solutions being offere ATMs - location, free or not, available ho Local cash need Community features that influence local care regeneration, housing developments etc.
+Transaction volumes of closing branch How busy is the closing branch, and how well will remaining alternative cash services be able to deal with its closure.
+Relevant retailers Number of relevant retailers within 1 mile (urban) or 3 miles (rural) of retail centre.
+The focus of our work is on the shops at the heart of the area, as we know they drive local cash demand.
+Local cash services Are there other services, apart from Designated Banks and Post Offices, offering access to cash (inc. deposit/withdrawals for notes and coins for both SME and consumers).
+Are any temporary solutions being offered in the local community presently?
+ATMs - location, free or not, available hours, extent to which impacted by closures.
+Local cash need Community features that influence local cash need (e.g. market, nightlife etc.) and focus on regeneration, housing developments etc.